Customers Also Bought

 - Customizable Sizing

 - Cushions Skin

 - Can Be Used to Prevent Chafing-Related Problems

-- Can Be Left in Place for Up to 7 Days
+- Can Be Left in Place for up to Seven Days

 - Both Latex and Non-Latex Versions Available

 In the case of pre-existing blisters, weakened skin might be ripped by adhesive moleskin.
 Users should use a bandage underneath the moleskin padding to prevent re-damaging the skin.

 - Wash the area where the moleskin padding will be placed so it is clean and the bandages will adhere properly.

 - Avoid popping blisters, as doing so could lead to an infection.
 If the blister is popped, clean it with water and soap.
 Cover the blister in petroleum jelly.

 - Cover the blister loosely with a bandage.
 The bandage padding should be slightly raised over the blister.